MS in Business Analytics & Information Systems

 Electives (18 credits)

-Six elective courses may be selected from additional Information Systems courses or (with prior approval by the MS in Business Analytics / Information Systems program academic advisor) other related areas of specialization such as Management, Decision Science, Computer Science, Entrepreneurship, Logistics, etc.
+Six elective courses may be selected from additional Information Systems courses or (with prior approval by the MS in Business Analytics / Information Systems program academic advisor) other related areas of specialization such as Management, Decision Science, Computer Science, Entrepreneurship, Logistics, etc. Not every elective is offered every semester.
+Electives may be cancelled due to low enrollment.

-Elective available within the department are as follows:
+Electives available within the department are as follows:

 The purpose of this course is to introduce students to web applications architecture and related concepts.
 Topics to be covered include Object Oriented concepts, Object-relational mapping using Entity-Framework and SQL server, web page request response cycle, and the MVC paradigm.
 C# will be used as the programming language to introduce and explain concepts.